atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 The LEFT JOIN performed an INNER JOIN and then also added rows to the final table where the left table (albums) did not have matches.

 The OUTER JOIN performed both an INNER and LEFT JOIN and then also added rows to the final table where the right table (artists) did not have matches.

+How many Artists have more than 1 Album:

+<sqlbox

+answer="SELECT COUNT(*) FROM(

+SELECT artists.name, Count(albums.id) as num

+FROM albums

+JOIN artists ON albums.artist_id = artists.id

+GROUP BY 1) as sub

+WHERE num >1"

+hint='Try using FULL OUTER JOIN'

+correct_message='Correct!
+We can simply replace INNER or LEFT with outer to perform this type of join.'></sqlbox>

 ## Common Errors Questions